 The central authority for reporting in Turkey is Mali Suclari Arastirma Kurulu (“MASAK”), the Turkish Financial Crimes Investigation Board, which is a service unit instituted within the Ministry of Finance.

-Moreover, the MASAK are responsible for developing policies, drafting legal bills, guidelines and implementation strategies in accordance with the country’s anti-money laundering and counter terrorist financing policies.
+Moreover, MASAK is responsible for developing policies, drafting legal bills, guidelines and implementation strategies in accordance with the country’s anti-money laundering and counter terrorist financing policies.
 It also ensures proper coordination among relevant institutions and organisations by providing a platform for exchange of views and information.

-The duties and obligations of the MASAK are detailed in Article 19of the Law no. 5549 on Prevention of Laundering Proceeds of Crime.
+The duties and obligations of MASAK are detailed in Article 19 of the Law no. 5549 on Prevention of Laundering Proceeds of Crime.

 OTHER ANTI-MONEY LAUNDERING REGULATOR(S)

-HAVE THE TURKISH PROVISIONS BEEN HARMONISED WITH THOSE OF THE THIRD EU MONEY LAUNDERING DIRECTIVE?
-IF NOT, IS IT EXPECTED TO HAPPEN?
+HAS THE THIRD EU MONEY LAUNDERING DIRECTIVE BEEN IMPLEMENTED?
+IF NOT, WHEN IS IT EXPECTED TO BE IMPLEMENTED?

 The Turkish regulations and communiqués have not been officially harmonised with Directive 2005/60/EC on the prevention of the use of the financial system for the purpose of money laundering and terrorist financing.
 However, the Law No. 5549 on Prevention of Laundering of the Proceeds of Crime, reasons that its provisions have been based on Directive 91/308/EEC on prevention of the use of the financial system for the purpose of Money Laundering.